Business phone systems

 What is VoIP and how does it work?

 VoIP is short for Voice over Internet Protocol.
-It is a technology that allows you to make calls using the internet, rather than a regular phone line.
+It is a digital technology that allows you to make calls using the internet, rather than a regular phone line.
 VoIP is also commonly referred to as internet telephony, IP telephony or Voice over IP.

 VoIP works by converting analogue voice calls into digital data that travels over the public internet or a private internet protocol (IP) network.
 Using VoIP, you can make phone calls over the internet to landlines, mobile phones and even computer-to-computer anywhere in the world where an internet connection is available.